-A Visit from the Goon Squad #ad - With music pulsing on every page, A Visit from the Goon Squad is a startling, exhilarating novel of self-destruction and redemption.
+With music pulsing on every page, A Visit from the Goon Squad is a startling, exhilarating novel of self-destruction and redemption.

 The Locals: A NovelRandom House #ad - .
 Urban, middle class vs. Is he benevolent, arrogant or both?
 No one gets off the moral hook in this propulsive, brilliantly observed study.
 People book of the Week “Thoughtful.
 Amid the heat of today’s vicious political climate, The Locals is a smoke alarm.
 A bold, vital, and view-expanding novel.
 George saundersa rural working-class new england town elects as its mayor a New York hedge fund millionaire in this inspired novel for our times—fiction in the tradition of Jonathan Franzen and Jennifer Egan.